ncerdan/Simple-Cypher-Decrypter/README.md

 Recursive simple cipher decryption.
-I am responsible for all files in this project. provided.h theirMain.cpp sanityChecker.cpp
+I am responsible for all files in this project except: provided.h theirMain.cpp sanityChecker.cpp